Rule Change: Completed

 - if automatically calculated compensation or - where no compensation is automatically payable - revenue earned under the MSPS proves insufficient to cover a scheduled generator’s direct costs of participating in the market, a claim for additional compensation can be lodged with AEMO.

 The AEMC received this rule change request from AEMO on 25 July 2017.
-A consultation paper was published on 17 May 2018 and submissions received in response to that paper have informed the development of the draft rule.
+A consultation paper was published on 17 May 2018.
+This was followed by a draft determination and draft rule, published on 23 August 2018.
+All submissions have been taken into account in preparing the final rule.

 AEMO noted in its rule change request that, during the South Australian market suspension, the absence of a compensation framework meant some participants were incentivised to minimise financial losses due to the application of the MSPS by withdrawing or reducing their availability for dispatch.
 As a result, AEMO was reliant on participant goodwill to manage system restoration and operation, or issuing directions so that participants who operated at a loss could recover their costs through the directions compensation process.